What Is Interest Payable?

 To Cash A/C

-At the time of payment, the company will debit interest payable account because, after payment, the liability will be nil.
-And here the company is crediting the cash account.
+At the time of payment, the company will debit the payable interest account because, after payment, the liability will be nil.
+And here, the company is crediting the cash account.
 Cash is an asset.
-When a company pays out cash, cash decreases.
-That’s why here cash is being credited.
+When a company pays out cash, cash decreases, that’s why cash is being credited here.

 After passing this entry, we get a net entry –